Standard Maths Exam coming up soon? Haven’t started studying? Let other subjects take precedence?

 Print out the 2019 HSC Standard Maths Exam Paper, and put yourself under exam conditions: no disturbances for the next three hours, limited toilet breaks.
 This will help you to familiarise yourself with the set-out of the exam.

 With this paper, use the formula sheet as guidance – if you use it for any of the questions, mark it down so that you know where you’re not so confident in your abilities.

-It’s important to note that the HSC Standard Maths syllabus has changed, so this is the only past paper that is up to date with the new syllabus – this means other past papers will be out of date, BUT there is still some content overlap so they can be useful!
+It’s important to note that the HSC Standard Maths syllabus has changed from 2019 – this means any past papers prior will be out of date, BUT there is still some content overlap so they can be useful!

 Mark the Paper

 When you’re done take a break.
 Then spend about 20 minutes marking your paper.
 Find the answers here for the above exam and start marking.

 Use the following rating when you’re marking too: